Jul 8, 2024 • 8 min read

 Planning your trip to Nice

-Plan ahead to bag tickets for the best events
+1. Plan ahead to bag tickets for the best events

-Flagship events such as the Nice Jazz Festival in July, and February’s Carnaval de Nice (for those keen to watch the parades from the comfort of a seat in a stand), require planning months in advance.
+Flagship events such as the Nice Jazz Festival in August, and February’s Carnaval de Nice (for those keen to watch the parades from the comfort of a seat in a stand), require planning months in advance.
 Ditto for world-famous dates such as the Monaco Grand Prix or the Fête du Citron (Lemon Festival) in Menton, which you’ll most likely attend on a day trip from Nice (where accommodation is less hotly contested).

-Arrange a night at the opera
+2. Arrange a night at the opera

 The show season at Nice’s hallowed Opéra Nice Cote d’Azur runs from September to June, and tickets for operas, classical concerts and ballets at this grandiose 19th-century opera house sell like hotcakes.
 Buy tickets a few weeks ahead and pack something a little more formal to wear to fit in.

-Book tables in advance for the city’s foodie hotspots
+3. Book tables in advance for the city’s foodie hotspots

 Nice has plenty of old-town bistros, neighborhood eateries, caves à manger (wine bars) and sea-gazing restaurants that require no table reservations.
-But you should book tables at least a couple of weeks in advance to ensure you don’t miss out on the perfect plate of petits farcis (stuffed vegetables) or socca (chickpea pancakes) or the creative contemporary gastronomy of such Michelin-starred chefs as Tourteaux brothers at Flaveur, Michaël Gracieux at L’Aromate, or South African chef Jan Hendrik van der Westhuizen at Jan.
+But you should book tables at least a couple of weeks in advance to ensure you don’t miss out on the perfect plate of petits farcis (stuffed vegetables) or socca (chickpea pancakes) or the creative contemporary gastronomy of such Michelin-starred chefs as Tourteaux brothers at Flaveur, Michaël Gracieux at L’Aromate or South African chef Jan Hendrik van der Westhuizen at Jan.

-Consider buying a Pass Musées
+4. Consider buying a Pass Musées

 If you’re planning on visiting several of Nice's museums, buy a Pass Musées 3 Jours online or at the tourist office.
-Costing €15 (US$16) and valid for three days, the pass covers admission to all municipal museums and galleries.
-A single entry to just one museum costs €5 (US$5.30) or €10 (US$10.60) depending on the museum, so you only need to visit a couple to justify the cost of the pass.
+Costing €15 and valid for three days, the pass covers admission to all municipal museums and galleries.
+A single entry to just one museum costs €5 or €10 depending on the museum, so you only need to visit a couple to justify the cost of the pass.

 When plotting your museum itinerary, investigate which temporary exhibitions and events are on – keep tabs on what’s happening via the Musées de la Ville de Nice Facebook page.